Partner's insurance billing tools help you submit claims, review rejections, and work down your insurance accounts receivable.

 - When insurance carriers send payment and adjustment information, either on an EOB or an ERA, they often include a code with a small message.
 These codes are known as CARC values, or Claim Adjustment Reason Codes, and they are an industry-wide standard.

 - Every insurance claim in Partner has a unique identification number.
 The number appears in various Partner reports and programs, and you can use it to improve claim tracking and payment posting.

 - From time to time, insurance companies will ask you to reimburse them for an overpayment.
 Sometimes, the company will ask you to send them a refund check.
 Sometimes, they will underpay you for more recent charges in order to make up for the overpayment on an old charge.

-- Partner automatically checks insurance eligibility for scheduled patients with certain insurance carriers.
-You can use the Eligibility program to review and confirm eligibility for upcoming appointments.
-Every morning, you can review batch eligibility status reports via e-mail.
-You can also review and re-check a patient's insurance eligibility status during patient checkin.
-Finally, all eligibility information is logged in the ECS Reports program.
+- PCC automatically checks insurance eligibility for all of a scheduled patient's active insurance plans, if the carriers support automated eligibility.
+You can use eligibility features in PCC to review and confirm eligibility for upcoming appointments.
+You can also review and re-check a patient's insurance eligibility status during Patient Check-In.

 - Submit Claims

 - Hopefully most of your claims are submitted electronically.
 Some claims must still be printed on paper, however.
 The procedure above provides the basics.
 This section describes additional details and options in the

 - Submitting insurance claims from Partner is fast and easy.
 You can run

 hcfain just a few minutes.
 You can submit claims at any time.
 Many practices send electronic claims daily and print those claims needing paper HCFAs once a week.